department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/research-plan-round2.md

       - 4-5 are currently pursuing an undergraduate degree in Science, Technology, Engineering, or Math (STEM)
       - 2-3 are currently pursuing an undergraduate degree in a non-STEM program
   - 2-3 individuals who are currently using Montgomery GI Bill, Transfer of Entitlement (TOE) or Post-Vietnam Era Veterans' Educational Assistance Program (VEAP)
-      - Individuals are enrolled in a bachelor's program
+      - Individuals are enrolled in an undergraduate degree program
 - Age Range: 18-65
 - Geography: Geographically dispersed across US
-- Gender: Any
+- Gender: All
-- VA Benefit requirement: None
+- VA Benefit requirement: See note above
 - Technology: Access to a computer, preferably running Google Chrome browser
 - Familiarity with technology: Any

 2. What is your recruitment strategy?
 - Recruitment will be performed by Perigean Technologies

 ## When?
 1. Timeline: What dates do you plan to do research?
 - July 7 - 9, 2020

 2. Prepare: When will the thing you are testing be ready?
 (Goes without saying, but should be a few days before testing will begin.)
 - By COB July 2, 2020

 3. Length of Sessions: How long do you estimate each session will be?
-- 30 minutes
+- 45 minutes

 4. Availability: If applicable, when would you like sessions scheduled? **Please list exact dates and times in EASTERN Standard Time**.
 Please request enough dates and time slots (e.g. Monday 9-1, 3-6; Tuesday 9-6, etc.).
 Be as flexible as possible, cognizant that many Veterans are only available before and after working times, and live across the U.S.
 - July 7, 2020 from 8 - 9:30 AM, 10 - 11:30 AM, 12 PM - 1:30PM, 3-4:30 PM
 - July 8, 2020 from 8 - 9:30 AM, 10 - 11:30 AM, 12 PM - 1:30PM, 3-4:30 PM